ohler55/wabur/tutorial/lesson-3/erb.md

 would have to be evaluated by the JavaScript code in the browser when JSON data arrived.
 ERB is not used in JavaScript.
 There is no need for it.
 It is easier and more clear to use the JavaScript tools available to update HTML elements directly.
-For this reason there is no OSS JaaScript ERB evaluator.
+For this reason there is no OSS JavaScript ERB evaluator.

 There is always a way to force a technology to be used but in this case it would mean sacrificing functionality or making the UI much more difficult to